chriszxv/AzurLaneBot/README.md

   $ py .\rescue_mode.py
   ```

-⚠️ **WARNING** ⚠️ :Make sure that you scanned rescue signals.
+⚠️ **WARNING** ⚠️ Make sure that you scanned rescue signals.
 The bot will go through all the rescue signals in the signal list only.

 ## To-Do